William Ward Watkin: Academic career

+Watkin later became the head of the architecture department, a position he held until his death.

 Commercial practice

 Watkin also conducted a commercial architectural practice in parallel with his academic position.
 This enabled him to participate in creating a number of notable projects.
 Most were built in the Houston area, but a few were outside the area.
 For example, he designed the campus of Texas Tech University and its administration building in Lubbock, Texas.